Hey guys, meet Steve, my dividend employee.

 I think I love Steve’s visits even more these days now that those numbers have grown well past that initial 73 cents but even that 73 cents was important because it planted a seed that has continued to grow and will continue to grow well into the future!

-If you’re just starting out, I hope this helps you see how much those initial dollars can mean and if you’re well on your way then you already know how important an employee like Steve can be for your future growth!
+If you’re just starting out, this might help you see how much those initial dollars can mean.
+However, if you’re well on your way then you already know how important an employee like Steve can be for your future growth!

 That’s it for Steve’s introduction.
 Thanks for reading.
 I know we all have dividend employees working for us so let me know what you call yours!